Ryan Noble: Gateshead

 On 13 January 2014, Noble signed for Conference Premier side Gateshead on a six-month deal after the expiry of his Burnley contract.
 He made his debut the following day in a goalless draw against Aldershot Town.
 He scored his first Gateshead goal on 22 March 2014 in a 3–1 win over Lincoln City.
 Noble was released at the end of the 2013–14 season.

 Durham City

 At the Start of 2014–15 season Noble signed for Durham City, becoming a fans favourite with his goal scoring record.

 Sunderland RCA

 In the summer of 2015 Noble signed for Sunderland RCA, however he was transferred to South Shields shortly afterwards.

 South Shields

 Noble signed from RCA on 4 September 2015 alongside childhood hero Julio Arca.
 However, he was transfer listed shortly after joining South Shields and joined Seaham Red Star in November 2015.

 Seaham Red Star

 Noble made his Seaham debut against Dunston UTS, on 7 November, in a 3–1 defeat with Noble missing a penalty.

 International career

 Noble played 6 times for the England U19 football team.
-He scored his first and only U-19 goal in 2010, against Bosnia.
+He scored his first and only U19 goal in 2010, against Bosnia.